Nicholas Rossi: Early marriages and legal issues

-In July 2010, a woman made a police report in Pawtucket, Rhode Island, that Alahverdian brought her to his dwelling, took her cellphone, stopped her from leaving while threatening suicide, asked her to sit on his lap and kiss him, and only let her go after she screamed at him.
-Alahverdian later told police that he was "currently being treated for depression", so they sent him to undergo psychological evaluation.
-In December 2010, a woman made a police report in Pawtucket, Rhode Island, that she had dinner with Alahverdian and then visited his apartment, continually rejected his requests for sex, and accused him of stopping her from leaving, forcing her to pay him $200 and to declare on video that she "could not pursue legal action and that the money she gave him was for therapy for him due to her violent actions and her sexual addiction" before she could leave his custody.
+In July 2010, a woman made a police report in Pawtucket, Rhode Island, that Rossi brought her to his dwelling, took her cellphone, stopped her from leaving while threatening suicide, asked her to sit on his lap and kiss him, and only let her go after she screamed at him.
+Rossi later told police that he was "currently being treated for depression", so they sent him to undergo psychological evaluation.
+In December 2010, a woman made a police report in Pawtucket, Rhode Island, that she had dinner with Rossi and then visited his apartment, continually rejected his requests for sex, and accused him of stopping her from leaving, forcing her to pay him $200 and to declare on video that she "could not pursue legal action and that the money she gave him was for therapy for him due to her violent actions and her sexual addiction" before she could leave his custody.

-Alahverdian first married on November 5, 2010, and his wife divorced him in May 2011.
+Rossi first married on November 5, 2010, and his wife divorced him in May 2011.
 Prior to the divorce, his wife made a police report stating he repeatedly called her despite her having an active restraining order.
-The police initiated an arrest warrant against Alahverdian "for violation of a protection order".
+The police initiated an arrest warrant against Rossi "for violation of a protection order".

-In November 2010, police visited Alahverdian's apartment in Rhode Island after reports of raised voices inside.
+In November 2010, police visited Rossi's apartment in Rhode Island after reports of raised voices inside.
 While outside, the police heard screaming from a woman and a man.
 The woman answered the door with marks around her left eye, neck and arms, and swelling around her right eye.
-Police saw Alahverdian begging the woman: "I'm sorry ... can we talk about this?"
-The woman said that she had argued with Alahverdian, and that he "grabbed her and knocked her to the ground and held her down" when she wanted to leave their apartment, and also slapped her face.
-Police arrested an uncooperative Alahverdian, who proclaimed his innocence and "started hitting his head up against the bars on the back window" of the police cruiser, resulting in the police using pepper spray to stop him.
-As a result of this incident, Alahverdian pleaded no contest to domestic simple assault.
+Police saw Rossi begging the woman: "I'm sorry ... can we talk about this?"
+The woman said that she had argued with Rossi, and that he "grabbed her and knocked her to the ground and held her down" when she wanted to leave their apartment, and also slapped her face.
+Police arrested an uncooperative Rossi, who proclaimed his innocence and "started hitting his head up against the bars on the back window" of the police cruiser, resulting in the police using pepper spray to stop him.
+As a result of this incident, Rossi pleaded no contest to domestic simple assault.